Baltimore–Washington Superconducting Maglev Project: Background

-Current effort
+History

 In 2016, the cost of the D.C.-Baltimore connection with three stops, one in each city and at Baltimore-Washington International Marshall Airport, was estimated between $10 billion and $12 billion, of which Northeast Maglev said it had secured $5 billion from Japan.
 The route had not been decided.
 In September 2016, the Maryland Transit Administration started conducting an environmental impact study.
 The review process was expected to be finalized in mid-2019 but instead was paused at that time for a lack of details about the design and engineering.

 In May 2020 the Environmental Impact Study (EIS) review process restarted.
 The draft EIS was published in January 2021, and the period for public comments was extended to May 24, 2021.
-The target completion date for a combined final EIS and Record of Decision is January 28, 2022.
+The target completion date for a combined final EIS and Record of Decision was January 28, 2022.

 The two preferred routes in the 2021 draft EIS do not coincide with Amtrak's Northeast Corridor, except for a short segment by the rail yards in Washington.
 The route in Baltimore is east of and more direct than the Northeast Corridor, terminating at Camden Yards Station rather than Pennsylvania Station.
 At BWI Marshall, the only stop on the route, the station is inside the airport rather than at a shuttle bus stop.
 South of the airport, the alignment through suburban and rural Maryland follows the Baltimore–Washington Parkway, a few miles west of the Northeast Corridor.
 Inside the Washington Capital Beltway, the route stays west of the Northeast Corridor, until the Amtrak rail yards, and then terminates at Mount Vernon Square rather than Union Station.
 Both city terminals are closer to their downtowns than the current Amtrak stations, especially in Baltimore.

-The 2021 project is led by Baltimore Washington Rapid Rail (BWRR), "sister company" to Northeast Maglev, headquartered together in Baltimore.
-The project, dubbed SCMAGLEV, is supported by JR Central, in Nagoya, Japan.
+The 2021 project was led by Baltimore Washington Rapid Rail (BWRR), "sister company" to Northeast Maglev, headquartered together in Baltimore.
+The project, dubbed SCMAGLEV, eas supported by JR Central, in Nagoya, Japan.
 The public side is described in BWRR's January 2021, press release, as led by the Maryland Department of Transportation (MDOT) and the Federal Railroad Administration (FRA).

-Some neighborhood opposition has arisen, as well as support in the Baltimore–Washington metropolitan area.
-Other issues include the private aspect of the public-private partnership, the use of federal lands, and competition for funds and ridership with Amtrak.
+Some neighborhood opposition arose, as well as support in the Baltimore–Washington metropolitan area.
+Other concerns included the private aspect of the public-private partnership, the use of federal lands, and competition for funds and ridership with Amtrak.

-As of October 31, 2022, the combined final EIS and Record of Decision has not been completed, the federal government site that is keeping track of the permitting process of the Baltimore–Washington Superconducting Maglev Project stated that as of August 25, 2021, the Federal Railroad Administration "has paused the project to review project elements and to determine the next steps."
-There hasn't been any subsequent updates posted on the site so the current status of the project as of August 31, 2022 is unknown and the target completion date for a combined final EIS and Record of Decision is also unknown.